secretcherry/chatbot-rag-projekt/README.md

 # Python RAG Chatbot

 This is my final project for college.
 It's a chatbot that answers questions about Python 3 using the official Python documentation.
-The idea is that it only answers from the docs — it won't make stuff up or answer unrelated questions.
+The idea is that it only answers from the docs.
+It won't make stuff up or answer unrelated questions.

 ---